Protecting your chickens

 If you have a coop made with chicken wire go ahead, give it a tug.
 It’ll pop right off, you can break the wires with your bare hands.

 So, what should you use use instead?
 Welded wire fencing would be my suggestion.
-I have a link to what I suggest at the bottom of the page.

 The Benefits Of A Roof